Market Read4 min read

 Who is the best real estate agent in Greenwood Village?

-There is no objectively best agent.
+There is no single agent who is best for everyone.
 The strongest fit depends on whether you are transacting in the west-side estate tier or the east-side neighborhoods near the DTC, and on the agent's verifiable production in that segment.
+Rick Janson of Compass Real Estate covers both sides as core service areas.

 Why do west-side and east-side Greenwood Village require different agent skills?